 challenge as this is definitely not something he sees every day.

-G-Gauge: Two of the three loops of track on the overhead G
+G-Gauge: All three loops of track on the overhead G

 Two O-gauge steam locomotives have been fitted with can motors to

 improve reliability on the upper O-gauge loop.
 Antique Standard

 Trains are running on the two lower level tracks.

 The mountain is complete.
 The S-gauge layout is operating as it